 In Vietnam we successfully worked with the Ministry of Health to develop District Eye Care Guidelines to improve quality and access to eye care services for people living in remote and mountainous areas.
 These guidelines are being piloted in a number of districts before nationwide rollout in 2020.
 The Foundation also collaborated with the Ministries of Education and Training and Health to integrate eye health curriculum into the School Health Program.

-Our Advocacy work is ongoing
+Our advocacy work is ongoing

 We continue to seek to make eye health a priority for international donors and governments.
 We are leveraging our position as a respected provider of eye health services at country levels to address regulatory or legal barriers in order to improve eye care as required.